 Include Header on first row: if selected, a descriptive header row will be written on the first line of the file.

 Viewer Program: Select the name of the text editor you wish to use for viewing the data logging output files.
-The output data is always written in ASCII text.
+The output data is always written in tab delimited ASCII text.
 Notepad is the default but Excel can be used if installed on your system.

 Logging options for each channel

 Output Data Type: Check one or more of the the data items you want to write to the log file.

 Logging Interval: Determines how often the spectral data is logged to the output file.